aspose-total/Aspose.Total-Products/total/en/java/conversion/docm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to SXC via Java or Online App" h2="On Premise Java API to convert DOCM to SXC without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOCM to SXC via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to SXC.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/) to convert a DOCM file to SXC is a straightforward two-step process.
+The first step is to use the feature-rich document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/) to export the DOCM file to HTML.
+This API provides a wide range of features for manipulating documents, such as creating, editing, converting, and printing documents.
+It also supports a variety of document formats, including DOCM, DOCX, HTML, and PDF.

+The second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/) to convert the HTML file to SXC.
+This API provides a comprehensive set of features for working with spreadsheets, such as creating, editing, formatting, and printing spreadsheets.
+It also supports a variety of spreadsheet formats, including SXC, XLSX, CSV, and PDF.

+By using Aspose.Total for Java, you can easily convert a DOCM file to SXC in just two steps.
+The first step is to use Aspose.Words for Java to export the DOCM file to HTML.
+The second step is to use Aspose.Cells for Java to convert the HTML file to SXC.
+This process is quick and easy, and it ensures that the resulting SXC file is of the highest quality.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}